Glossary of Investment Terms

 Asset Class – A group of securities that share financial characteristics, behave similarly in the market, and are subject to the same laws and regulations.
 There are three main asset classes: equities (stocks), fixed-income (bonds), and cash equivalents (money market instruments).
 Other asset classes may include real estate, commodities, or derivatives.

 At Market (At The Market) – An order to buy a security at the best possible ask or sell a security at the best possible bid given prevailing market conditions at the time the order is executed.

-Average Down – The process of buying additional shares in a long position as it moves down in price with the object of reducing the average price per share.
+Average Down – The process of buying additional shares in a long position as it moves down in price to reduce the average price per share.
 When averaging down, positions will usually be built in stages or tranches, with an investor buying a one-half or one-third position and using lowball orders to target lower prices as the stock moves down.
 See also: Dollar Cost Averaging; Lowball Order.

 Balance Sheet – A financial statement that summarizes a company's assets, liabilities, and shareholder's equity at a specific point in time.
 It represents how a company maintains its assets-either through liabilities (debt) or shareholders' equity.

 Bear Market – A market, group of securities, or individual security whose prices are falling or expected to fall.
-A bear market is characterized by pessimism and a negative sentiment that the downtrend will continue.
+A bear market is characterized by pessimism and negative sentiment that the downtrend will continue.
 A “bear” is someone who thinks the markets are headed for or already in a downtrend.

-Before the Bell – Refers to the time before the start of the regular daily trading session.
+Before the Bell – Refers to the time before the regular daily trading session starts.
 See also: After the Bell.